matbesancon/hugo-site/content/post/2016-05-21-bringing-data-science-engineers.markdown

-There is a common vision of the engineers in several cultures, they are the handy people, able to answer most of your questions, master all techniques from nuclear power generation to biotechnologies.
+There is a common vision of the engineers in several cultures, they are the handy people, able to answer most of your questions, master all techniques from nuclear power generation to bio-technologies.
 They are all supposed to be Tony Stark (or Elon Musk in a more realistic way).
 So their secret fear is not about being afraid of getting their job "automated" but more about a situation where they cannot handle their system anymore because a part of the decisions taken